pdo2013/windowsserverdocs.zh-cn/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

     Guidance: Possible causes include network failures, share creation failures for the remote replication group, or firewall settings.
 Make sure SMB traffic is allowed and there are no connectivity issues between the local computer and the remote computer.
 You should expect this event when suspending replication or removing a replication partnership.

-请注意 `Status: "{Access Denied}"` 和消息 `A process has requested access to an object, but has not been granted those access rights.`。这是存储副本中的已知问题，并且在 2017 年 9 月 12 日质量更新中已修复 - KB4038782（操作系统内部版本 14393.1715）https://support.microsoft.com/zh-cn/help/4038782/windows-10-update-kb4038782
+Note the `Status: "{Access Denied}"` and the message `A process has requested access to an object, but has not been granted those access rights.` This is a known issue within Storage Replica and was fixed in Quality Update September 12, 2017—KB4038782 (OS Build 14393.1715) https://support.microsoft.com/en-us/help/4038782/windows-10-update-kb4038782

-## <a name="error-failed-to-bring-the-resource-cluster-disk-x-online-with-a-stretch-cluster"></a>“无法使资源‘Cluster Disk x’联机。”错误 具有拉伸群集
+## Error "Failed to bring the resource 'Cluster Disk x' online." with a stretch cluster
-在成功故障转移后尝试使群集磁盘联机时（你会尝试使初始源站点重新成为主站点），你会在故障转移群集管理器中收到错误。 例如：
+When attempting to bring a cluster disk online after a successful failover, where you are attempting to make the original source site primary again, you receive an error in Failover Cluster Manager.
+For example:

     Error
     The operation has failed.